denoptim-project/catalyst_evaluator/README.md

 ```
 ./test/run_test.sh
 ```
-This with run for a few instants and then return `Test PASSED!` if the entire workflow could be successfully executed and the resulting fitness is sufficiently close to the expected value.
+This eventually return `Test PASSED!` if the entire workflow could be successfully executed and the resulting fitness is sufficiently close to the expected value.

 ## Test Run Without Remote Workers